-- Age extremes with severe diarrhea young infants, elderly more than 70 years of age.
+- Age extremes with severe diarrhea in young infants and elderly over 70 years of age.

 Giardia is a protozoan that is famous for causing bright yellow watery diarrhea.
 According to the CDC, Giardiasis is the most common protozoan causing diarrhea in the US.

-Giardiasis is caused by ingesting contaminated food or water, fecal-oral infection.
-Traveling to areas with poor sanitary conditions.
+Giardiasis is caused by ingesting contaminated food or water and fecal-oral infection.
+For example, traveling to areas with poor sanitary conditions.

-Other common protozoa causing bright yellow watery diarrhea include cryptosporidium parvum (in vegetables, fruit, and unpasteurized milk).
-Also, cyclospora cayetanensis (in imported berries and herbs) can cause diarrhea, especially in advanced HIV patients. (reference)
+Common protozoa causing bright yellow watery diarrhea include cryptosporidium parvum (in vegetables, fruit, and unpasteurized milk).
+Also, Cyclospora Cayetanensis (in imported berries and herbs) can cause diarrhea, especially in advanced HIV patients. (reference)